 The Geography of Quixote’s World

-The maps below can help orient readers to the geography of Cervantes’ and Quixote’s world.
+The maps in this section can help orient readers to the geography of Cervantes’ and Quixote’s world.
 However, they should not be approached as neutral or objective documents.
 The first two maps are taken from John Speed’s The Theatre of the Empire of Great-Britain.
 This English atlas is best remembered now for having provided the first detailed maps of English and Welsh counties and towns when it was originally published in 1611 and 1612.
 The maps below were first printed in 1627 as part of the atlas’ fifth book, A Prospect of the Most Famous Parts of the World, viz.
 Africa, Europe, America.

 Relations between England and Spain were tense during much of the sixteenth and seventeenth centuries and twice broke into war (1587–1604 and 1654–1660).
 The antagonism was due, in part, to religious differences: Spain’s monarchy was loyal to the Roman Catholic Church, while the English rulers Elizabeth I and James I supported Protestantism and the Church of England.
 Furthermore, Spain reached the height of its imperial powers during this period.
 Spain was the dominant European power in the Americas and derived immense wealth from the gold and silver mines in its colonies there.
 England sought not only to remain independent of Spanish rule, but to build its own American empire.